All Episodes

 You are very shrewd.

-You have just No, seriously, you have just nailed it.
+You have just nailed it.

-That but don't discount this either.
+But don't discount this either.

 Price goes up.

-Every time he starts rattling the sabers of annihilating Israel or attacking the United States, the commodities markets go, hey, hey, hey, hey, babe, might have an interruption of supply of oil if the U.S. and Iran go to war.
+Every time he starts rattling the sabers of annihilating Israel or attacking the United States, the commodities markets go, hey, hey, hey, hey, babe.

-Hey, hey, hey, babe, bam, price goes up.
+Hey, hey, hey, babe.

 Saudis love it.

-The Iranians love it, the Russians love it.
+The Iranians love it.

-Everybody produces oil loves it.
+Anybody who produces oil loves it.

-Uh, Hugo Chavez loves it.
+Hugo Chavez loves it.

-Uh, and the Democrats uh love it as uh well.
+And the Democrats love it as well.

-Iran's economy is in trouble too, because they've had all this military buildup and spending.
+Iran's economy is in trouble, too, because they've had all this military buildup and spending.

-They need a high oil price, and uh old uh Mahmood uh uh is is getting it on the uh on the commodities market and a number of other places.
+And old Mahmoud is getting it on the commodities market and a number of other places.

 Thanks for the call out there, Scott.